agraef/raptor7/README.md

 ### MIDI Learn

 Raptor has a lot of parameters which you might want to work with during live performances.
 Fortunately, it's possible to map most of these using the built-in MIDI learn facility.
-You can assign MIDI control changes to any of the controls in the panel, as well as the playback toggle in the time subpatch, as follows:
+You can assign MIDI control changes to any of the controls in the panel, as well as some of the controls in the time subpatch, as follows:

 - Click the `learn` message in the main patch.
 The background of the "MIDI Learn" label in the main patch will turn a light green to indicate that you're in MIDI mapping mode.
 - Click or move the control on the MIDI device.
 This can be any knob, fader, or button, but only controls generating MIDI CC messages are supported at this time.